Counselling & Support

 What is it?

-A professional counselling service to help people with a range of issues such as anxiety, addiction, bereavement, depression, relationship difficulties, stress etc.
+A professional counselling service to help people with a range of issues such as anxiety, addiction, bereavement, depression, relationship difficulties, stress etc. using different counselling modalities such as CBT, Person Centred therapy, Integrative therapy, Systemic therapy, Psychodynamic therapy, etc.

 Talking things through with a trained counsellor can offer fresh insight and help develop a newer, healthier way of coping with life’s challenges.
-The counsellor’s role is to provide a safe, trusting environment in which to explore these difficulties.
+The counsellor’s role is to provide a confidential, safe, non-judgemental environment in which to explore these difficulties.
 The ultimate aim is to empower the client to make their own choices and decisions.

 Our counselling team comprises qualified counsellors as well as those in training.
 All our team members are either accredited or working towards their accreditation with the BACP, ACC, BPS or other professional bodies and so follow the Code of Ethics of these respective organisations.

 Hope CS is an organisational member of the Association of Christian Counsellors.
 All our team counsellors are practising Christians and may also be able to explore the spiritual dimension to a presenting issue and where appropriate, work holistically with suitable spiritual resources available to them.
-In exceptional cases if this is beyond the remit of the counsellor, they may signpost the client to other agencies.
+In exceptional cases if this is beyond the remit of the counsellor, they may signpost the client to other suitable agencies.

 Who is it for?